SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 #ToDo

+* Generate correlation I’d in handler?

+* some files (e.g. contenthandlers) might be better split into partials

 * unpublishing page leaves HTML

 * if a shared content widget has no picked published content types, don't sync the html widget itself in the published graph set